Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nhật bản

-The Japanese government has allocated 20.7 billion yen to support seafood businesses.
+The Japanese government has spent 20.7 billion yen to support seafood businesses.
 Image of the system discharging nuclear wastewater into the sea at the Fukushima plant.
 (Graphic: Reuters)

 To support businesses changing export partners from China to other countries, the Japanese government decided to spend 10 billion yen on temporary storage activities and 5.6 billion yen to support the search for new markets.

-In addition, for clams that are mainly exported to China, the Japanese government will increase the peeling and processing steps domestically for export to other markets such as the US.
+In addition, for clams exported mainly to China, the Japanese government will increase the peeling and processing steps domestically for export to other markets such as the US.

 Accordingly, the government will support 2 billion Yen to ensure the necessary human resources for domestic processing, and 3 billion Yen to support businesses to invest in new machinery and equipment at processing facilities.